AaltoVision/realsense-capture/README.md

 ## Run

+* Make output directory if it doesn't exist yet `mkdir output`
 * Run the program from the root dir i.e. `cd ..` if you are in target/, then `target/rscapture`
 * Stop recording with Enter
-* Output is stored under output/ dir timestamp from when recording started
+* Output is stored under output/ dir with filenames including a timestamp from when recording started

 ## Example output